FabianHahn/shoveler-spatialos/README.md

 ## Introduction

 This repository contains an example integration of the [shoveler](https://github.com/FabianHahn/shoveler) game engine into [Improbable's SpatialOS](https://improbable.io/spatialos).
-SpatialOS is primarily used together with its dedicated integrations for popular game engines such as [Unity](https://unity3d.com/) and [Unreal Engine](https://www.unrealengine.com), but it also includes lower-level language SDKs for [C](https://docs.improbable.io/reference/14.4/csdk/introduction), [C++](https://docs.improbable.io/reference/14.4/cppsdk/introduction), [C#](https://docs.improbable.io/reference/14.4/csharpsdk/introduction) and [Java](https://docs.improbable.io/reference/14.4/javasdk/introduction) which can be used to [integrate any game engine](https://docs.improbable.io/reference/14.4/shared/byoe/introduction).
+Like shoveler itself, the engine integration is written purely in C. SpatialOS is primarily used together with its dedicated integrations for popular game engines such as [Unity](https://unity3d.com/) and [Unreal Engine](https://www.unrealengine.com), but it also includes lower-level language SDKs for [C](https://docs.improbable.io/reference/14.4/csdk/introduction), [C++](https://docs.improbable.io/reference/14.4/cppsdk/introduction), [C#](https://docs.improbable.io/reference/14.4/csharpsdk/introduction) and [Java](https://docs.improbable.io/reference/14.4/javasdk/introduction) which can be used to [integrate any game engine](https://docs.improbable.io/reference/14.4/shared/byoe/introduction).
-This project uses the C SDK and the C++ SDK to run _shoveler_ workers on both the client and the server side to implement a simple interactive 3D sandbox demo game, which harnesses the power of SpatialOS to enable multiplayer in the cloud.
+This project uses the C SDK to run _shoveler_ workers on both the client and the server side to implement a simple interactive 3D sandbox demo game, which harnesses the power of SpatialOS to enable multiplayer in the cloud.
 Though I work at Improbable, this is a personal project built in my free time using publicly available resources.
 It is not an Improbable product.